Ryan Currier (Term exp 9-30-24)

 Under the constitution the Chief has the principal administrative responsibility for the operations of tribal government, which are to be exercised in accordance with the Constitution and with applicable laws, ordinances and resolutions of the Joint Tribal Council and of the Chief and Council of the Pleasant Point Reservation.

 In addition to his/her constitutional responsibilities and duties as the elected Chief, the Chief may also be employed by the tribal council and may have additional duties and responsibilities as the “Chief Administrator” serving as the key administrative officer for the Governor and Council.

 Under the constitution the Vice Chief shall have no authority except to act for the Chief as set forth in Article 5 of the Sipayik Constitution.
 The Vice Chief may have the authority to act if authority is granted by the Joint Tribal Council or the Governor and Council of Pleasant Point, or delegated by the Governor.
 The Vice Chief shall act in place of the Chief and exercise all powers and responsibilities vested by the constitution in the Chief whenever the Chief is unable to serve due to incapacity or conflict of interest.
 The Vice Chief may also exercise the powers of Chief when the Chief is absent from the reservation only to the extent authorized by the Chief.

 The Vice Chief may also be employed as the “Assistant Chief Administrator” supervised by the Chief Administrator.

-The Chief and Council may choose to hire a Tribal Manager.
-If this happens the manager is supervised by the Chief Administrator and serves as the key administrative deputy responsible for the day-to-day management of all tribal programs and projects.
-The Tribal Manager also provides policy interperetation and enforcement to protect the tribal resources and preserves and enhances the integrity of the tribal financial/management systems.
+The Chief and Council employs a Tribal Manager as a key administrator responsible for the day-to-day management of tribal programs and projects.
+The Tribal Manager provides policy interpretation and enforcement to protect the tribal resources and to preserve and enhance the integrity of the tribal financial and management systems.